-Engaging in outside employment or other business interests, with or without compensation, may constitute a conflict of interest.
+Engaging in outside employment or other business interests, with or without compensation, may constitute a conflict of interest, and all outside employment - or opportunities for employment - should be promptly disclosed to management and Ethics and Compliance for review and approval.
 We must not use Company time, assets or other resources, to perform work on behalf of another business or for our individual gain.
 In general, we also may not:

-- Compete with CenturyLink or accept employment with a CenturyLink competitor - Enter into personal transactions with suppliers or customers if the terms and conditions of the transaction would not be the same for the public or other Company employees, unless approved in advance by Corporate Ethics and Compliance - Serve as an officer or general or managing partner of a company that does business with CenturyLink without obtaining pre-approval from Corporate Ethics and Compliance - Invest in a customer, supplier or competitor's business if the company is not publicly traded on a national securities exchange or on the over-the-counter market
+- · Compete with Lumen, accept employment with or perform work for a Lumen competitor - Enter into personal transactions with suppliers or customers if the terms and conditions of the transaction would not be the same for the public or other Company employees, unless approved in advance by Corporate Ethics and Compliance - Become employed with or serve as an officer or general or managing partner of a company that does business with Lumen without obtaining pre-approval from Corporate Ethics and Compliance - Invest in a customer, supplier or competitor's business if the company is not publicly traded on a national securities exchange or on the over-the-counter market

-Directors and executive officers may be subject to additional restrictions above and beyond those stated above, which can be found in CenturyLink's Corporate Governance Guidelines.
+Directors and executive officers may be subject to additional restrictions above and beyond those stated above, which can be found in Lumen's Corporate Governance Guidelines.
 For additional examples of outside employment that may create an actual or apparent conflict of interest, please refer to the Conflicts of Interest Policy on the Company intranet, or contact the Integrity Line.